camaraproject/Commonalities/documentation/API-design-guidelines.md

 - If the subject cannot be identified from the access token and the optional [`device` object | `phoneNumber` field](*) is not included in the request, then the server will return an error with the `422 MISSING_IDENTIFIER` error code.

 - If the subject can be identified from the access token and the optional [`device` object | `phoneNumber` field](*) is also included in the request, then the server will return an error with the `422 UNNECESSARY_IDENTIFIER` error code.
-This will the case even if the same [ device | phone number ](*) is identified by these two methods, as the server is unable to make this comparison.
+This will be the case even if the same [ device | phone number ](*) is identified by these two methods, as the server is unable to make this comparison.
 ```